WKOV-FM

 WKOV-FM (96.7 MHz) is a radio station broadcasting an adult contemporary format.
 Licensed to Oak Hill, Ohio, United States, it serves the Jackson, Ohio area.
-The station is currently owned by Jackson County Broadcasting.
-The station formerly carried a hot adult contemporary format as "Star 96.7", later "Mix 96.7".
+The station is currently owned by Total Media Group.
+The station formerly carried a hot adult contemporary format as "Star 96.7", later "Fever 96.7" and currently, "Mix 96.7".
+The WKOV call letters were originally used for 1570 AM, which was moved to 1330 AM (another Jackson County Broadcasting owned station presently known as WYPC) starting in 1952 before adding an FM counterpart.
+By 1991, the WKOV call letters were exclusive to 96.7 FM.